 1 9 5 4 – 1 9 5 6 (USA)

 First heard as a popular radio serial in the 1940s (with Ed Prentiss in the title role), Captain Midnight made its television debut in 1954 with Richard Webb starring as the crime-fighting pilot who flew exciting missions for his Secret Squadron in his plane, the Sky King.

-Other regular characters in the series were the Captain’s somewhat dim-witted assistant, Ichabod Mudd (nicknamed ‘Ikky’) and a somewhat eccentric scientist who worked for the Secret Squadron, Aristotle Jones (called ‘Tut’).
+Other regular characters in the series were the Captain’s somewhat dim-witted co-pilot and assistant, Ichabod Mudd (nicknamed ‘Ikky’) and an eccentric scientist who worked for the Secret Squadron, Aristotle Jones (called ‘Tut’).

-When re-runs of the series went into syndication, the original sponsor of the show, Ovaltine, which owned all the rights to the name “Captain Midnight”, refused to allow the name to be used, so the series was renamed Jet Jackson, Flying Commando.
+When re-runs of the series went into syndication, Ovaltine (which owned all the rights to the name “Captain Midnight”) refused to allow the name to be used, so the series was renamed Jet Jackson, Flying Commando.